 A large part of our stewardship work is to provide care and maintenance for five miles of trails and their surrounding areas in Marblehead’s conservation lands, a task that is authorized by the Town’s Conservations Commission.
 We also work with other organizations having similar interests to preserve and give access to undeveloped properties.
-As an all-volunteer organization, we encourage you to take an active role in helping us care for and maintain our trails.
+As an all-volunteer organization, we encourage everyone to take an active role in helping us care for and maintain our trails.
 For more information about our trails efforts and how you can help, see our Trails Stewardship pages.

 A third and vital component of our stewardship is education.
 It serves not only to raise awareness and ownership of Marblehead’s open spaces, but, crucially, helps prepare the next generation of stewards who will continue to preserve and maintain those open spaces. to learn more about our efforts to raise awareness and to learn how you can help, see our Education Stewardship pages.